geekan/MetaGPT-docs/src/en/guide/in_depth_guides/breakpoint_recovery.md

 ### Re-execute from the Message before the interruption

 Generally speaking, Message is a bridge for communication and collaboration between different roles.
-When an interruption occurs during the execution of Message, the Message has been stored in the Environment (Memory) by the role.
-During recovery, if all the memories in the environment are directly loaded, the role's `_observe` will not observe the interruption and trigger the execution of `Message` at that time, so the continued execution of the Message cannot be restored.
+When an interruption occurs during the execution of Message, the Message has been stored in the Role's Memory(in RoleContext) by the role.
+During recovery, if all the memory of the character is loaded directly, the `_observe` of the character will not observe the interruption and trigger the execution of `Message` at that time, so the continued execution of the Message cannot be restored.
-Therefore, in order to ensure that the Message can continue to be executed during recovery, the corresponding Message needs to be deleted from the character memory after an interruption occurs.
+Therefore, in order to ensure that the Message can continue to be executed during recovery, the corresponding Message needs to be deleted from the character memory based on the latest information obtained by `_observe` after an interruption occurs.

 ### Re-execute from the action before the interruption

 Generally speaking, Action is a relatively small execution module granularity.
-When an interruption occurs during the execution of Action, you need to know the execution order of multiple Actions and which Action is currently executed.
+When an interruption occurs during the execution of Action, you need to know the execution order of multiple Actions and which Action(`_rc.state`) is currently executed.
 When resuming, locate the action where it was interrupted and re-execute the action.

 ## Result